Founder and CEO, Morales Capital

-Angel L. Morales is the Founder and CEO of Morales Capital, a single-family office that invests across asset classes, with a particular focus on private equity opportunities in financial, healthcare and other services companies that are managed by minorities or women.
+Angel Morales is Founder and CEO of Morales Capital, a single-family office that invests across asset classes, with a particular focus on private equity opportunities in mission-oriented companies managed by underrepresented groups.
+He has over 25 years of private equity experience and was formerly the co-head of BAML Capital Partners, the internal private equity group of Bank of America Merrill Lynch.
 Morales previously served as Managing Partner of North Cove Partners, a firm he co-founded to manage and monetize Bank of America’s $6 billion private equity portfolio.
-Morales served as Managing Director and co-Head of BAML Capital Partners, the internal private equity group of Bank of America Merrill Lynch.

 Morales has deep finance, governance and strategy experience as a Board member of leading publicly traded companies including Cano Health (CANO), the Hertz Corporation (HTZ), and Rexel S.A.
 (RXL.PA).
 Morales grew up in the South Bronx and has a strong commitment to education, serving as the Founding Chair of the Board of Trustees of Comp Sci High in his hometown.
 He also serves on the Board of Directors of NewSchools and the Hispanic Scholarship Fund.
 He previously served as a Trustee of The Posse Foundation, the Oliver Scholars Program, and the Bronx Preparatory Charter School.